Safety & Wellbeing Resources

 For support and to speak to a trauma-trained counsellor, please contact:

-To report a sexual assault or sexual harassment incident to AIB or for further information, please contact Student Central on +61 8 8212 8111.
+To report a sexual assault or sexual harassment incident to AIB or for further information, please contact Student Central:

 Please see the Mental Wellbeing section above for further support and counselling services.